Crimson Desert: How to Unlock All Elements – Fastest Route

 • Lightning Surge first, as soon as the Spire of the Stars chain is available in Chapter 4.

-• Storm Veil last, since it is fully gated behind the Chapter 8 phase and depends more on clean aerial movement than raw combat power.
+• Storm Veil (Wind) last, since Riddle Square is fully gated behind Chapter 8 and the Spire of Clockwork.

-This route works because Lightning is the only element with a clearly earlier access window.
-The other three are most efficiently handled once the late-game spire network and Abyss access are fully open.
+Lightning is the only element with a genuinely early access window, so it is always the first pickup.
+The other three are most efficient once the late-game spire network is open.

 Advertisement